Azure/build-vm-image/README.md

           sudo mkdir /buildArtifacts
           sudo cp -r /tmp/ /buildArtifacts/
           sh /buildArtifacts/workflow-artifacts/install-world.sh
-          sh /buildArtifacts/workflow-artifacts/install-world.sh

 ```
-The above workflow will use a linux platform image as base image, inject files present in directory ${{ GITHUB.WORKSPACE }}/worflow-artifacts of GitHub runner into the base image and build it.
-Finally it will distribute the custom image as a Managed Image(default distribution)
+The above workflow will use a linux platform image as base image, inject files present in directory `${{ GITHUB.WORKSPACE }}/worflow-artifacts` of GitHub runner into the base image at default `customizer-destination` directory and run install-world.sh script.
+Finally it will distribute the baked custom image as a Managed Image(default distribution)